 Kate McCallum

-Kate McCallum is a multi-facted producer, writer, and transmedia consultant passionate about storytelling, creativity, innovation, consciousness, media and the arts and their effect on culture and society.
-She has had experience working alongside some of the top creative talent in the world in the creative arts and entertainment industries for over 30 years, 20 of which were spent at Universal Studios and Paramount.
+Kate is a futures-oriented, multi-faceted producer, writer, and transmedia consultant passionate about storytelling, creativity, innovation, consciousness, media and the arts—and their effect on culture and society—social impact entertainment.
+She’s had experience working alongside some of the top creative talent in the world in the creative arts and entertainment industries for over 30 years, 20 of which were spent at NBCUniversal and Paramount Studios.
 Her diverse experience has given her the ability to approach projects from a unique perspective which optomizes the full value of a story world and or intellectual property.
-She currently is involved in developing and producing 360 fulldome content and immersive entertainment experiences along with a variety of arts and entertainment content under her company Bridge Arts Media, LLC with Vortex Immersion Media.
-Kate is also a novice futurist and serves as the Chair of the Arts and Media Node for a global futurist think tank, The Millennium Project.
+She’s currently developing and producing 360 fulldome content and immersive entertainment experiences along with a variety of arts and entertainment content under her company Bridge Arts Media, LLC with Vortex Immersion Media.
+Her most recent project is the award-winning fulldome arts+music show Mesmerica.

 A bit about her history….

 Kate returned to her roots in music when she accepted a position with the Los Angeles Opera to serve as their Board Liaison and Executive Administrator to the General Director Placido Domingo.
-While working with this world class arts organization Kate gained great experience and insight into arts administration and the creative process of producing this global art form with some of the top artists in the opera world.
+While working with this world class arts organization, Kate gained great experience and insight into arts administration and the creative process of producing this global art form with some of the top artists in the opera world.

 In October 2005, the c3 partnered with THE SOUTHERN CALIFORNIA WRITERS CONFERENCE and produced a conference in Los Angeles called NEW STORY PARADIGM AND THE FUTURE OF CONTENT to examine future trends in media and storytelling.
 Kate served as the Associate Director for this conference which investigated and promoted information and ideas about; emergent technology and new media, convergence think, and consciousness, as well as the business and craft of writing and selling media content creation.
 James O’Dea, the Director of IONS: Institute of Noetic Sciences was the keynote speaker.